S2FrdQ/MSBuildSecurityLabs/LAB161-Ins&OutsSecuringAPIs/README.md

 ![policy](https://github.com/S2FrdQ/MSBuildSecurityLabs/assets/6592423/55255964-9035-494b-9c4f-88ec4c7194cd)

 8. Here you can see a full set of inbound policies that can be enabled on the Azure API Management service.
-For Inbound Processing, these policies will be applied to all requests coming into Azure API Mangement, similar policies can be sent for outgoing responses as well, through outbound policies.
+For Inbound Processing, these policies will be applied to all requests coming into Azure API Management, similar policies can be sent for outgoing responses as well, through outbound policies.
 Many of these include security related policies, such as enforcing rate limiting or enforcing authentication via validating jwt-token policies.
 For the scope of this lab, we will not be enabling any of these policies test, though please feel free to look over the available policies.
 More details are available here: https://learn.microsoft.com/azure/api-management/transform-api

 ![4gvtzfn4](https://github.com/S2FrdQ/MSBuildSecurityLabs/assets/6592423/f001d5b1-850f-46f7-a472-0d203d084d69)